Aleteia logoAleteia logoAleteia

 Cerith Gardiner - published on 12/02/21

-Early this year, the nonagenarian revealed that he had Alzheimer’s and his family explained that he had moments of confusion and uncertainty.
+Back in 2021, the nonagenarian revealed that he had Alzheimer's and his family explained that he had moments of confusion and uncertainty.
 At the same time, Bennett shared a very positive tweet reminding us that life is a gift, despite its many challenges:

-Fortunately, for fans who didn’t get to go to the sold-out concert, CBS recently aired it as a special, One Last Time: An Evening With Tony Bennett and Lady Gaga.
+Fortunately, for fans who didn't get to go to the sold-out concert, CBS aired it as a special, One Last Time: An Evening With Tony Bennett and Lady Gaga.
 While the concert-goers got to hear the birthday boy belt out classics by the likes of Frank Sinatra, they also got an important life lesson.

 The former army veteran, who took part in World War II as an infantryman, stepped out on to a stage, not knowing if he would suffer from a memory lapse, or even recognize his friend and supporter, Gaga.
 But he wanted to give a final piece of himself before hanging up his microphone for good.